Skip to main content

 • Variable prices

-In trading, the breakeven represents the point where a trade generates neither profit nor loss, considering all associated costs.
+In trading, breakeven represents the point where a trade generates neither losses nor gains, considering all associated costs.

 It is calculated by adding to the entry price: